Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/residential density-1.png)<!-- -->

 ### Health outcomes
 We also check for a correlation between tree canopy loss and negative health outcomes.
-Contrary to our expectations, tree canopy loss has a weak correlation with asthma, leisure time used for physical activity, obesity, stroke, and self-related physical and mental health.
+Contrary to our expectations, tree canopy loss has a weak correlation with asthma, leisure time used for physical activity, obesity, stroke, and self-reported physical and mental health.

 ```r
  publichealth <-